szczyglis-dev/py-gpt/docs/source/context.rst

 Context storage
 -----------------
 On the application side, the context is stored in the ``SQLite`` database located in the base profile/application workdir (``db.sqlite``).
 A project data-workdir override does not move this database.
-In addition, all history is also saved to ``.txt`` files for easy reading.